1. Fabulae Ab Urbe Condita Commentary (.pdf, 13.8 mb, 2nd ed. 9 May 2017) — now in paperback

 This volume is a graded reader of Roman legends and biographies, which over 100 years ago the authors Frederick Sanford and Harry Scott adapted in part from Livy’s Ab Urbe Condita Books 1 and 2 and in part from Charles Lhomond’s 1779 De viris illustibus urbis Romae a Romulo ad Augustum.
 The purpose of the stories is to give students who have already completed their study of elementary grammar additional practice before reading authentic Latin prose.
 Sanford and Scott’s book begins with the travels of Aeneas, continues with accounts of the seven kings and the heroics of the early Republic, traces the main figures of the Punic wars, and finishes with several short biographies including those of Caesar and Cicero.

 Secondary level teachers will find that this book is more suitable for 3rd or 4th year students than 2nd year students.
 Fabulae Ab Urge Condita assumes that its readers have already completed their initial review of grammar.
+There are very few subjunctive constructions during the narrative of the regal period, and those who are looking for a robust review of subjunctives should consider the Argonauts episode in Ritchie’s Fabulae Faciles or another alternative.

 2. Fabulae Ab Urbe Condita Translation Sheets (.pdf, 129 pp.) — 6 May 2017